mendelsshop/git_function_history/cargo-function-history/README.md

 To exit editing mode press `esc`.

 If your command is to long to fit on the screen, you can can use the left and right arrow keys to scroll the command pane.

+You can also use the up and down arrow keys to scroll through your command history.

 Each command starts with one of three command types: